consist-sh/consist/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](LICENSE.txt).
+The gem is available as open source under the terms of the [LGPLv3 License](LICENSE.txt).

 ## Code of conduct